 Some of the best cheap audio interface for home recording studios and live performances are now available for under $200.

-One of the most important purchase whether you are building a new home recording studio or improving an existing one is the audio interface.
-Audio interface should be one of the first additions in your home recording studio.
+One of the most important purchase, whether you are building a new home recording studio or improving an existing one, is the audio interface.
+The audio interface should be one of the first additions in your home recording studio.
 It is what stands out in a home, semi-pro or pro music workplace.

 What is an audio interface and why is it so important

-Audio interfaces or “sound cards” will get the sound in and out from your computer.
-Your computer probably has built-in sound card but there is no way it can handle studio work in any possible way.
-The external interface will convert the analogue signals such as synthesizer, drum machines or vocals, into digital signals in your computer.
-Then it will convert the digital signals into analogue audio so that you will hear it from your speakers and headphones.
+Audio interfaces or “sound cards” will get the sound in and out of your computer.
+Your computer probably has a built-in sound card but there is no way it can handle studio work in any possible way.
+The external interface will convert the analog signals such as synthesizer, drum machines or vocals, into digital signals in your computer.
+Then it will convert the digital signals into analog audio so that you will hear it from your speakers and headphones.

 The most important features to consider when buying a cheap audio interface

 - Input/Output count: How many sound sources are you planning to record at once?
-You will find cheap interfaces that offers from two to dozens of input/output ports to connect your sources.
-In a home recording studio,an audio interface with 2-4 inputs/outputs will get the job done.
-In pro studio producers have 20+ to cover their needs.
+You will find cheap interfaces that offer from two to dozens of input/output ports to connect your sources.
+In a home recording studio, an audio interface with 2-4 inputs/outputs will get the job done.
+In pro studios, producers will probably need a dozens of inputs to cover their needs.

 - Input channel types: LINE, MIC, OPTICAL, DI for your recordings.
 As well as MIDI IN/OUT to connect your keyboard or controller.

 - DAW compatible: How useful can it be an audio interface that is not compatible with the DAW(Digital Audio Workstation) you are using.
-Most models come with a lite version of software for you to start.
-All our picks below are compatible with the major of softwares.
+Most models come with a lite version of the software for you to start.
+All our picks below are compatible with all the major DAW softwares.
 For more details about DAWs check the best music production software.